In the Heat of the Night (film): Plot

-Wealthy industrialist Phillip Colbert moves to Sparta, Mississippi, to build a factory.
-Late one night, police officer Sam Wood discovers Colbert's murdered body lying in the street.
-Wood finds Virgil Tibbs, a Black man with a fat wallet, at the train station and arrests him.
-Police chief Gillespie accuses him of murder and robbery but soon learns Tibbs is a top homicide detective from Philadelphia, Pennsylvania, who was visiting his mother.
-Tibbs wants to leave town on the next train, but his boss suggests he stay in Sparta to help with the murder investigation.
+Wealthy industrialist Phillip Colbert and his wife are in Sparta, Mississippi, to oversee the building of a factory.
+Late one night, police officer Sam Wood discovers Colbert's murdered body in the street.
+Wood finds Virgil Tibbs, a black man with a fat wallet, at the train station and arrests him.
+Police chief Bill Gillespie accuses him of murder and robbery but learns Tibbs is a homicide detective from Philadelphia, who was passing through town after visiting his mother.
+Tibbs wants to leave town on the next train, but his Chief in Philadelphia suggests he stay in Sparta to help Gillespie with the murder investigation.
 Though Gillespie, like many of Sparta's white residents, is racist, he and Tibbs reluctantly agree to work together.

 A doctor estimates that Colbert had been dead for less than an hour when his body was found.
-Tibbs examines the body and concludes the murder happened earlier than the doctor thought, the killer was right-handed, and the victim had been killed elsewhere and moved to where Wood found his body.
+Tibbs examines the body and concludes that the murder happened much earlier, the killer was right-handed, and the victim had been killed elsewhere and moved to where Wood found his body.

 Gillespie arrests another suspect, Harvey Oberst, who protests his innocence.
-The police plan to beat him to extract a confession, but Tibbs reveals Oberst is left-handed and has witnesses to confirm his alibi.
-Frustrated by the ineptitude of the local police but impressed by Tibbs, Colbert's widow threatens to halt construction of the factory unless Tibbs leads the investigation, so the town's leading citizens are forced to comply with her demand.
+Tibbs, after being jailed for withholding his findings subsequent to examining the body, reveals that Oberst is left-handed and has witnesses to confirm his alibi.
+Frustrated by the ineptitude of the police but impressed by Tibbs, Colbert's widow threatens to halt construction of the factory unless Tibbs leads the investigation.

-Tibbs initially suspects the murderer is plantation owner Endicott, a genteel racist and one of the town's most powerful citizens, who publicly opposed Colbert's new factory.
-When Tibbs interrogates him, Endicott slaps him in the face.
-Tibbs slaps him back, so Endicott sends a gang of thugs after him.
-Gillespie rescues him and tells him to leave town to save himself, but Tibbs is convinced he can solve the case.
+Tibbs initially suspects the murderer is wealthy plantation owner Eric Endicott, a genteel racist and Sparta's most powerful citizen, who opposed Colbert's new factory.
+When Tibbs begins interrogating him, Endicott slaps him, and Tibbs slaps him back.
+Afterwards, Endicott sends a gang of thugs after him.
+Gillespie rescues Tibbs and tells him to leave town to save himself, but Tibbs is determined to stay and solve the case.

-Tibbs asks Wood to re-trace his patrol car route during the night of the murder; Gillespie joins them.
-After questioning why Wood partially detours from his patrol route, Tibbs finds that Wood enjoys passing by the house of 16-year-old Delores Purdy, with its bright lights and unobscured windows, to watch her undress.
-Gillespie discovers that Wood made a sizable deposit to his bank account the day after the murder.
+Tibbs asks Officer Wood to re-trace his patrol car route during the night of the murder; Gillespie joins them.
+After questioning why Wood detours from his patrol route, Tibbs discovers that Wood enjoys passing the house of 16-year-old Delores Purdy, who walks around nude with the lights on in an attempt to entice men, and that Wood changed his route to prevent Tibbs from seeing her.
+Gillespie learns that Wood made a $632 deposit to his bank account the day after the murder.
 He arrests Wood, despite Tibbs's protests that he is not the murderer.
 Tibbs tells Gillespie that the murder was committed at the site of the planned factory, which clears Wood because he could not have driven both his and Colbert's cars back into town.
-Also, while being interrogated Wood provides a credible account of where the money for his large deposit could have come from.